-The supermaxi yacht Wild Oats XI, owned by Bob Oatley AO, is one of the fastest and most technologically advanced ocean racing yachts in the world.
-Her record in Australia¹s international offshore classic, the Rolex Sydney Hobart Race, is evidence of that.
+The supermaxi yacht Wild Oats XI, owned by the Oatley family, is one of the fastest and most technologically advanced ocean racing yachts in the world.
+Her record in Australia¹s international offshore classic, the Rolex Sydney Hobart Race, is unrivalled.

-This sleek, 30-metre (100ft) long ocean racing thoroughbred is undisputedly the most successful yacht in the 69-year history of the arduous event.
-Her helmsman, Mark Richards, is recognised as the race¹s most successful skipper.
+The sleek, 30-metre (100ft) long ocean racing thoroughbred is undisputedly the most successful yacht in the event’s 76-year history.
+Helmsman Mark Richards is recognised as the race¹s most successful skipper.

-Wild Oats XI was launched only a matter of days before her first Rolex Sydney Hobart race in 2005, yet she proved to be so fast that she blasted her way to a rare triple crown ¬line honours, a race record time and victory on handicap.
-Her time for the 628 nautical mile course was 1 day, 18 hours, 40 minutes, and 10 seconds.
+Wild Oats XI was launched only a matter of days before her first Rolex Sydney Hobart race in 2005, yet she proved so fast that the supermaxi blasted its way to a rare triple crown – line honours, a race record time and overall handicap victory.
+The time for the 628 nautical mile course was 1 day, 18 hours, 40 minutes, and 10 seconds.

-In the 2012 Rolex Sydney Hobart race Wild Oats XI again took the triple-crown ¬line and handicap honours and a race record time.
-That elapsed time was 16 minutes, 58 seconds inside her previous mark.
+In the 2012 Rolex Sydney Hobart, Wild Oats XI again took the triple-crown of line and handicap honours and a race record time.

 In 2015 the stern was shortened by 2m and 12m forward sections were replaced by a 14m longer, sleeker bow, keeping the midship sections unmodified and in effect moving the entire sail plan aft by 2m.